w3f/polkadot-wiki-old/docs/polkadot/node/node_operator.md

 As a nominator, you can still get the inflated token.
 If you want to know more about nominator, please come [HERE](./nominator.md).

 For this tutorial, we use Ubuntu 18.04 and will be running on PoC-3 Alexander testnet.
 No matter what operating system you are using, setup should not be too much difference.
-There is a [list of VPS](./node_operator.md#vps-list) for you to choose, feel free to pick one you like.
+There is a lot of [VPS](./node_operator.md#vps-list) choice out there, feel free to pick one you like.

 !!! attention